Wrike vs Asana vs Productive: An In-Depth Overview of Popular Project Management Solutions

 • Reporting: Wrike’s reporting provides all of the essential features you would expect from collaboration software, including shareable, customizable dashboards and data visualizations.
 Wrike also lets you schedule reports so they arrive in your inbox, as well as manage multiple projects by comparing data with project portfolio tools.

-• Resource management: Wrike offers key workforce planning features with resource booking and workload charts that help project managers spot uneven workloads.
+• Resource management: Wrike offers key workforce planning software features with resource booking and workload charts that help project managers spot uneven workloads.
 With Wrike, you can also track your hourly rates on the platform for essential project budget management and oversight.

 Wrike provides a macOS and Windows desktop app, and an application for mobile devices.